A FOREST FLOOR STILL LIFE OF FLOWERS

-Rachel Ruysch was a still-life painter from the Netherlands, her speciality was painting intricate and detailed still-lifes of flowers.
-With her unique style, she achieved international success which spanned over 60 years.
-She was the best reported female painter of the Dutch Golden Age.
+Rachel Ruysch was a still life painter from the Netherlands, and her speciality was intricate and detailed still lifes of flowers.
+With her unique style, she achieved international success and would become the best documented female painter of the Dutch Golden Age.

-Ruysch’s artwork fit into the Rococo movement with its playful compositions and brilliant colours.
-You can see by looking at the details of her work that she paid extensive attention to details, each petal and leaf are made up of delicate brushstrokes.
-The dark background of her still lifes followed the trend of the late 17th century.
-Ruysch’s unique style and skill can be found in her extraordinary compositions that would be difficult to replicate in nature.
-She also manipulated the colour of the flowers to create a more balanced picture.
-Ruysch’s style of painting could be seen as an old school version of Photoshopping, instead of painting life as it was, she painted life in a curated and beautified way to create the most perfect composition and image.
+Her extraordinary compositions would be difficult to replicate in nature.
+She paid extensive attention to detail, with each petal and leaf made up of delicate brushstrokes, and she manipulated the colour of flowers to create a more balanced picture.
+Her style of painting could be seen as an early form of 'Photoshopping'.
+Instead of painting life as it was, she painted life in a curated way to create the most perfect composition and image.

 Oil on canvas